gautamraj/gautamraj.github.io/content/posts/profiling/java-memory-leaks.md

     // BUG: Forget to release resources 30% of the time. boolean shouldSkip = RandomUtils.nextDouble(0, 1) < 0.3;
     if (!shouldSkip) {
-      // Remove the inflight action.
+      // Remove the action id.
       inflightActions.remove(actionId);
     }